 Educational media expert Dr. Lauren Speeth leverages a lifetime of high-tech experience in the Silicon Valley, from the startup to Fortune 50 levels in her work at the Foundation.
 Speeth, whose educationally-oriented works have garnered critical acclaim, has lectured worldwide, and has years of experience teaching at the graduate and undergraduate levels on a variety of subjects ranging from leadership, ethics and entrepreneurship to mathematics, statistics, and computer science.
 Speeth is a Regent Emeritus of Saint Mary's College, a former Trustee of Mills College, and an External Advisor for the Stanford Center on Poverty and Inequality, where she was an architect/programmer and co-orchestrated the Center launch with a Concert for Hope.

-A Lifetime Member of the Board of Councilors of The Carter Center, Speeth earned her BA in Psychology from Mills College (Oakland), her Executive MBA from Saint Mary's College (Moraga), a DBA from Golden Gate University (San Francisco), and a DMin from Bakke Graduate University (Seattle).
+A Lifetime Member of the Board of Councilors of The Carter Center, Speeth holds a BA from Mills College, a BSc(Hons) from Middlesex University, an MBA from Saint Mary's College of California, a DBA from Golden Gate University, and DMin and PhD degrees from Bakke Graduate University.
 In addition, Speeth holds a California Community College Teaching Credential in three areas (Finance, Management, and Computers) and an Advanced Computer Security Professional Credential from Stanford University, where she completed an Executive Program for Philanthropy Leaders and a rigorous chaplaincy training program.
-An active musician and proud member emerita of The Peninsula Symphony's First Violin section, Speeth plays keyboards and electric bass in a local praise band on Sunday mornings.
+An active musician, Speeth subs on electric bass in a contemporary worship service and is a proud member emerita of The Peninsula Symphony's First Violin section.

 Trustee Kim Schoknecht, Esq., is an Estate Planning Attorney and Partner at Pillsbury Winthrop Shaw Pittman in Palo Alto, and a certified specialist in estate planning, probate and trust law issues He has advised Elfenworks since the very beginning, and has a special heart for the student films of Campus Moviefest.
 When not shepherding Elfenworks, Mr. Schoknecht assists clients in establishing and maintaining a wide variety of trust vehicles and closely held business entities.He also frequently assists executors, trustees and beneficiaries (including charitable beneficiaries) in resolving difficult disputes that arise during administration, including will and trust contests and estate tax concerns.
 He was listed among the "Best Lawyers in America in Trusts and Estates (2013-2017) and is a frequent lecturer on estate planning and trust administration issues.
 Mr. Schoknecht also serves as a Trustee to the Mills-Peninsula Hospital Foundation.